Newsletters

 But pain isn’t the only cold symptom that involves opioid effects.
 The region of the brain that controls coughs is also heavily populated by opioid receptors; not surprisingly, the most effective medications to fight coughs are opioids (such as codeine).
 However, 85 percent of the relief attained from cough syrups that contain active medication can also be achieved with a placebo, according to research out of Cardiff University, in Wales.
 Several other sets of druglike brain chemicals may also help placebos work their magic.
 Blocking endocannabinoids, chemicals with marijuana-like effects, interferes with placebos’ ability to fight pain, according to a 2011 study.
 Dopamine, a key neurotransmitter in reward and pleasure that produces the power and confidence often associated with cocaine use, also appears to be a player.

 While scientists are just beginning to understand these effects, placebo research continues to produce remarkable results.
 Several studies have found that injections work better than pills, for example, and that two sugar pills have a stronger effect than one does.
-Along similar lines, placebos that people believe to be expensive perform bet ter than “cheap” replicas.
+Along similar lines, placebos that people believe to be expensive perform better than “cheap” replicas.
 Some research even suggests that the placebo effect boosts the power of brand-name medications, accounting for their performance edge over generics.

 Nothing to Sneeze At

 Another way to enhance the body’s response to cold-fighting remedies is to ensure that you feel loved: Social support reduces vulnerability to all types of illness, including colds and flu, by cutting stress.
-In fact, when exposed to a virus, parents are about half as likely to develop a cold as exposed non-parents.
+When exposed to a virus, parents are about half as likely to develop a cold as exposed non-parents.
 And the bigger a parent’s brood, the stronger her resistance, a Psychosomatic Medicine report showed.
 (Scientists think that social support, not just increased immunity thanks to constant exposure, is behind the effect.)
 Even if you do succumb, feeling understood and cared for, either by your doctor or by family and friends, can reduce the severity of your symptoms.
 A study by Barrett and his colleagues found that people who felt that their physicians were more empathetic had slightly shorter, milder colds as well as greater immune responses.

 “The kind of remedies and comfort measures your grandmother used — in my family, it was honey and lemon juice in warm water — has a big impact on cold symptoms,” says Josephine Briggs, M.D., director of the National Center for Complementary and Alternative Medicine, in Bethesda, Maryland.
-Since these reassuring associations are built during childhood and are probably at least partly subconscious, it doesn’t matter whether Mom or Grandma is actually there to administer the remedy.
+Since these reassuring associations are built during childhood and are probably at least partly subconscious, it doesn’t matter whether Mom or Grandma is there to administer the remedy.
 “Pills might help,” she says, “but mind-body approaches are a critical tool in symptom management.”

 Remedies to Believe In